ellailan/pm/prompts.md

 I want to work on the request tickets.
 We need to make the details that are important easy to understand upon first glance.
 Get rid of any reference to a request number, like "REQ-001", across the whole application.
 When the ticket is expanded so we can see the details, make sure the type of content that needs to be made, like if it's a post or a TikTok, is highlighted with more emphasis at the top of the ticket.
 Get rid of the comments.
 Allow the details of the tickets to be editable from inside of the ticket itself.

 **Result:**
-- Removed all REQ-001 ID displays from board, sidebar, and requests list
+- Removed all REQ-001 ID displays from the board, sidebar, and requests list
-- Redesigned ticket detail page with graphic types as prominent toggle buttons at top
+- Redesigned ticket detail page with graphic types as prominent toggle buttons at the top
-- Removed entire comments section
+- Removed the entire comments section
 - Made all fields inline-editable (title, event details, summary, creative vision, deadline, status, priority)
 - Added EditableField and EditableSection components
 - Removed ID column from requests table
-- Updated search to exclude ID field
+- Updated search to exclude the ID field
 - IDs kept internally for routing but never displayed

 ## Prompt 11 — Add Edit Button with Full Workflow